 Yet IE now finds itself on this sad little page.
 How did Microsoft lose such dominance?

 Complacency and hubris, mostly.
 Microsoft stopped caring and IE became a joke, full of security holes.
 The company also overstepped by welding its browser to Windows, daring everyone to suck it up.
 Devs and EU regulators refused, resulting in the infamous browser wars that forced standards compliance and eventually made IE irrelevant while Chrome blazed past.

 And now?
-Its replacement, Edge, has the same engine as Chrome… and an even lower market share than the still-limping-on Explorer.
-There’s a moral in there somewhere.
+Its replacement, Edge, has the same engine as Chrome… but a market share one-fifteenth of the size of Google’s browser – and only about five times greater than the now-dead Explorer.
+There’s a lesson to be found in there somewhere.